Extending your roof’s lifespan

 Insulation & roofing

 When we think of insulation, we usually think of materials placed in attics, walls and crawl spaces that retard heat transfer and help keep our houses and offices cooler in summer and warmer in winter.
 Insulation can also protect the structural components and integrity of a building.
-Insulating a roof not only helps reduce energy bills and provides comfort for those inhabiting the space below, it also extends the life of a roof.
+Insulating a roof not only helps reduce energy bills and provides comfort for those inhabiting the space below, it also extends the roof lifespan.

 Temperatures on roofs can rise up to 90 degrees higher than ambient air temperature.
 When exposed to sunlight in warm climates, roofs transfer radiant heat to the surfaces of objects below in attics and buildings.
 Insulating attic spaces with radiant barriers and reflective insulation reduces transfer of radiant heat, reflecting it back to the roof.
 This decreases the temperature within the structure.

 The damaging effect of elevated roof temperatures to roof materials and roofing systems is becoming more recognized not only by builders and architects, but also by environmental and conservation organizations and governments.
 Heat causes chemical reactions of roofing materials and compounds, which causes degradation of the roofing system.
-This, in turn, shortens the life of a roof.
+This, in turn, shortens the roof lifespan.
 For every 18-degree increase in temperature, the serviceable life of roofing materials is halved.

 Construction materials account for approximately 25 percent of the solid waste generated in the U.S., and roofing materials constitute 25 percent of that waste.
 By prolonging the life of a roof, the frequency of reroofing is reduced, thus conserving materials and reducing waste.